SmileiPIC/Smilei/doc/Sphinx/run.rst

 Reporting bugs
 ^^^^^^^^^^^^^^

-To report bugs, please create an issues on the `github page <https://github.com/SmileiPIC/Smilei/issues/new>`_ .
+To report bugs, please create an issue on the `github page <https://github.com/SmileiPIC/Smilei/issues/new>`_ .